 Student's Name Date

 Contact Person Organization

 1 = Performed well below my expectations

 2 = Performed below my expectations

 3 = Met my expectations

 4 = Performed above my expectations

 5 = Performed well above my expectations

 NA = Not applicable.

 A. Needs Assessment Skills:

-t person and others in the organization.
+1. Developed rapport with the contact t person and others in the organization.

-2. Obtained relevant information efficient
+2. Obtained relevant information efficient ciently.

-3. Understood the needs of the organi
+3. Understood the needs of the organi zation.

-4. Formulated a clear description of the
+4. Formulated a clear description of the ne services she/he could offer.

 B. Implementation of Project:

 5. Collaborated with contact person a nd others in the organization.

 6. Made useful observations.

 7. Was receptive to feedback.

 8. Was appropriately assertive in exp ressing her/his own ideas.

 9. Adapted the project to best serve the ne needs of the organization.

 10. Was aware of diversity-related iss sues and effectively responded to them.

 C. Professional Reliability:

 11. Was reliable in attending schedule ed meetings.

 12. Came to meetings prepared.

 13. Completed project in a timely wa y.

-- D. Use of Project. - \\\\ 14.
+- D. Use of Project. - 14.
 Please describe the use of the student's project in your organization with the following scale. - 1 = No plan to use the project; - 2 = With more revision, plan to use the project in the future; - 3 = Will use current version of the project in the future; - 4 = Have begun use of the project; - 5 = The project has already changed our organization. - E. Please describe below and/or on another page any comments that you have about this student's work.